aryan-r03/Resume-analysis-and-hiring-predictions-ML-Model/README.md

 ### API Setup

-The app uses the Anthropic Claude API.
+The app uses APIs.
 You have two options:

 #### Option 1: Direct API Calls (Current Implementation)
 The app currently makes direct calls to the Anthropic API. **Note**: This exposes your API in the browser, which is not secure for production.